pVelocity/pvserver/README.md

     });
 ```

+For a more indepth example, please consult the following [script](https://github.com/pVelocity/pvserver/blob/master/test/index.js).

 ##Methods

 All functions can be used in [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) style or with traditional Node callback style.
 This module uses [bluebird](http://bluebirdjs.com/docs/getting-started.html) to give you Promise.